Squirro Cognitive Search

 Accessing the correct information quickly is increasingly difficult in a world filled with siloed data.
 End users can’t search all of their connected data sources easily, and their search results aren’t always presented in intuitive, relevant ways.

-Squirro Cognitive search addresses these problems by improving upon the shortcomings of traditional enterprise search using AI and Machine Learning (ML) technologies.
+Squirro Cognitive search addresses these problems by improving upon the shortcomings of traditional enterprise search (sometimes called workplace search) using AI and Machine Learning (ML) technologies.

 What Is Cognitive Search?#